 The combination of moong dal pakoras served with cilantro chutney and topped with shredded radish is what makes this dish a yummy and lip-smacking chaat.
 It’s no surprise that vendors frying fresh Ram Ladoos for their customers can be spotted all over Delhi.
 The best way to enjoy this street food is by having it hot and fresh.
 To serve the Ram Ladoos, drizzle some chaat masala, cilantro chutney, and grated radish, and sprinkle some chat masala again for added flavor With the help of a knowledgeable street food tour guide, you can explore the various vendors and stalls across Delhi to find the best Ram Ladoo in town.

-When it comes to sweet and cold desserts to enjoy after a meal, nothing beats the desi take on ice cream – Kulfi, a popular street food in Delhi.
+When it comes to sweet and cold desserts to enjoy after a meal, nothing beats the desi take on ice cream Kulfi, a popular street food in Delhi.
 Nothing quite compares to the delight of a kulfi!
+The word kulfi comes from the Persian “Qalfi” meaning “covered cup”.
+This sweet originated in Delhi during the Mughal Empire in the 16th century.
 This popular Indian dessert is a delicious twist on traditional ice cream, made with creamy, milky goodness that’s infused with aromatic saffron and studded with crunchy nuts.
 Served on a stick and topped with falooda (vermicelli), kulfi is a sweet, refreshing treat that’s perfect for indulging on food walk with tour guide.
 And in Delhi, kulfi stands out as a quintessential street food, beloved by locals and tourists alike.
 Whether enjoyed as a post-meal dessert or as a mid-day pick-me-up, kulfi is a must-try for anyone looking to experience the vibrant flavors of Delhi’s street food scene.

 Kachodi is one of the most beloved street foods in Delhi, and a must-try for anyone on a street food tour in the city.
 This delightful snack is made of crispy fried kachoris, topped with aloo sabji and mint chutney.
 The combination of crispy kachori and flavorful sabji makes for a mouthwatering treat that is sure to leave you feeling satisfied.
 One of the best places to try Kachodi in Delhi is at an uber-famous joint known for its lip-smacking gravy, paired with crispy kachori that has made it a crowd favorite.
 The plate of Kachodi is served with chole, garnished with lemon, ginger, onions, coriander and imli chutney, creating a perfect blend of sweet and tangy flavours.
 Don’t forget to ask for the special “masala” on top of your sabzi for an enhanced flavour.
 You can also try the stuffed Onion Kachori sabji and Matar Kachori for added texture.